Osteoporosis is a condition characterised by weakened bones that fracture easily. After menopause many women are at risk of developing osteoporosis.

 Most research into the effect of specific osteoporosis therapies has used these treatments in combination with calcium and vitamin D supplements.
 Therefore it is likely that your doctor will prescribe vitamin D along with calcium supplements, if dietary calcium is insufficient.
 The need for supplementation will be determined by your doctor.
 For more information, please refer to AMS Information Sheet Calcium Supplements – a patient guide

-Hormone replacement therapy (HRT) relieves menopausal symptoms such as vaginal dryness, hot flushes and night sweats.
-When taken at the beginning of menopause, HRT can also prevent bone loss and should be started soon after menopause for maximum benefit.
-Some studies have shown that HRT can increase bone density by around five per cent in two years.
-On average, HRT reduces the risk of spinal and hip fractures by 40%.
+Menopausal hormone therapy (MHT) relieves relieves menopausal symptoms such as vaginal dryness, hot flushes and night sweats.
+When taken at the beginning of menopause, MHT can also prevent bone loss and should be started soon after menopause for maximum benefit.
+Some studies have shown that MHT can increase bone density by around five per cent in two years.
+On average, MHT reduces the risk of spinal and hip fractures by 40%.

 This therapy is a different form of hormone therapy for treating menopausal symptoms.
 There is evidence that tibolone has beneficial effects on bone and leads to an increased bone density and fracture prevention.
 It may have the same risks as conventional HRT